bashyauri/FindInternJob/README.md

-##
+##TechYouKnow
-Its a web-application that allow interns to search for companies that are hiring interns in differen roles.
+### Its a web-application that allow interns to search for companies that are hiring interns for differen roles.